c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: struct, union*

-Ensures that a struct of union has no padding, emits a compile time error otherwise.
+Ensures that a struct of union has no padding, emitting a compile time error otherwise.

 ### `@norecurse`